caseyg/awesome/TOPICS.md

 ## ckanext

 *   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
 CKAN makes it easy to publish, share and use data.
 It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.

-## data

-*   [ckan/ckan](https://github.com/ckan/ckan) - CKAN is an open-source DMS (data management system) for powering data hubs and data portals.
-CKAN makes it easy to publish, share and use data.
-It powers catalog.data.gov, open.canada.ca/data, data.humdata.org among many other sites.

-*   [axa-group/Parsr](https://github.com/axa-group/Parsr) - Transforms PDF, Documents and Images into Enriched Structured Data

-*   [postlight/account](https://github.com/postlight/account) - 📚️ ➕ 🔢  Tell little stories with numbers

-*   [metabase/metabase](https://github.com/metabase/metabase) - The simplest, fastest way to get business intelligence and analytics to everyone in your company :yum:

-*   [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
-Both self-hosted and Cloud-hosted.

-*   [data-engineering-community/data-engineering-wiki](https://github.com/data-engineering-community/data-engineering-wiki) - The best place to learn data engineering.
-Built and maintained by the data engineering community.

-*   [dtinit/data-transfer-project](https://github.com/dtinit/data-transfer-project) - The Data Transfer Project makes it easy for platforms to build interoperable user data portability features.
-We are establishing a common framework, including data models and protocols, to enable direct transfer of data both into and out of participating online service providers.

-*   [Quartz/bad-data-guide](https://github.com/Quartz/bad-data-guide) - An exhaustive reference to problems seen in real-world data along with suggestions on how to resolve them.

-*   [dataliterate/data-populator](https://github.com/dataliterate/data-populator) - A plugin for Sketch and Adobe XD to populate your design mockups with meaningful data.
-Goodbye Lorem Ipsum.
-Hello JSON.

 ## digitalpublicgoods